Tauras

-Tauras is a Lithuanian brewery, established in Vilnius in 1860.
+Tauras, formerly known as Vilniaus Tauras, was a Lithuanian brewery, established in Vilnius in 1860.
 Tauras was taken over by Royal Unibrew in 2001.
-It is a part of Kalnapilis-Tauras Group.
+It is a part of Kalnapilio-Tauro grupė.

 History

 The original brewery was founded in 1860 in Vilna, then in the Russian Empire.
 The firm was located in the borough of Lukiškės, right outside the city's limits.
 The original founders were two local Jewish entrepreneurs: Abel Sołowiejczyk and Iser Berg Wolf.
 However, around 1866, the brewery adopted the name of one of the founders' associates, Wilhelm Szopen, possibly because of the latter's surname being similar to the name of a highly popular Polish-French composer Fryderyk Chopin (sometimes written as Fryderyk Szopen in Polish).
 With time, Wilhelm Szopen indeed became the owner of the brewery, though its founders continued to run the daily business matters.

 Being merely one of many breweries in that part of Russian Empire, it competed with the breweries of the Lipski brothers, as well as Parczewski's brewery in Raudondvaris (then called Czerwony Dwór).
 However, with time it expanded significantly.
 By the early 1890s, the firm had more than 50 workers and produced up to 300,000 buckets of beer — a common unit of measurement in brewing and vodka-making industry in 19th century Russia and corresponding to roughly 12.3 litres.
 In 1897, the brewery was taken over by Morduch Owsiej Epstein, a wealthy businessman.
 He combined the brewery with another local brewery he owned located in the Vilnian suburb of Popławy (modern Paupys, now a part of the city) and turned the company into a joint-stock company named Towarzystwo Akcyjne Browaru Szopen — Joint-stock Company of the Szopen Brewery.